NYPL/staff-picks/readme.md

 git push origin qa
 ```

-At `git push origin qa`, Travis CI will deploy to the QA server with the correct credentials..
+At `git push origin qa`, Travis CI will deploy to the QA server with the correct credentials.

 This procedure is not needed for deployment to `production` environment when merging from `qa`.
 The `qa` branch uses the same credentials from `nypl-digital-dev` account, and will be reused by `production` environment.